burger icon

 Look, Slotastic’s one thing-slots.
 After spinning through their catalogue, it’s clear: if RTG’s not your flavour, this won’t hit for you.
 Still, jackpot chasers will love it.
 There are table games, kinda-a handful of classics, video poker, keno and the odd instant win.
 If you want a live dealer or heaps of variety, you’re looking in the wrong place.
 Honestly, after spinning through their catalogue, it’s clear: if RTG’s not your flavour, this won’t hit for you.
 Still, jackpot chasers will love it.

-RTG's been around forever but, heads up-most of the fairness stamps are from their own in-house Central Dispute System (CDS), not some third-party crowd like eCOGRA.
+RTG’s been around forever but, heads up-most of the fairness stamps are from their own in-house Central Dispute System (CDS), not some third-party crowd like eCOGRA.
 Game RTPs?
 Nothing dodgy, but no deep public reports either.
-Table games run on RNG, as you'd hope.
-No free spins or trial play for tire-kickers, though-you'll have to log in before you see how things roll.
+Table games run on RNG, as you’d hope.
+Be warned though: technical performance can vary.
+As mentioned earlier, iOS users on Safari have reported freezing issues on popular slots like 'Cash Bandits 3'.
+It’s frustrating if you hit a feature and the screen locks up.
+No free spins or trial play for tire-kickers either-you’ll have to log in before you see how things roll.

 If you’re like me and get bored with endless sections, just poke around the bits that matter-or skip straight to Games if that’s your thing.
 For stuff I didn’t cover-like all the quirky game types or banking fiddly bits-I just wandered round the site myself.